Arup Group: Awards to group

 The firm is consistently placed amongst top performers in Corporate and Social Responsibility rankings such as the ACCSR.

 Arup's multidisciplinary sports venue design and engineering scope on the Singapore Sports Hub won the 2013 World Architecture Festival Award in the Future Projects, Leisure Category.

-The Casa da Música, Oporto, designed by Arup and Office for Metropolitan Architecture was nominated for the 2007 Stirling Prize.
+The Casa da Música, Porto, designed by Arup and Office for Metropolitan Architecture was nominated for the 2007 Stirling Prize.

-Arup's work with The Druk White Lotus School, Ladakh, won them Large Consultancy Firm of the Year 2003 at the British Consultants and Construction Bureau – International Expertise Awards, 2003 building on their triple win at the 2002 World Architecture Awards.

-Arup was awarded the Worldaware Award for Innovation for its Vawtex air system in Harare International School.

 Arup won the Gold Medal for Architecture at the National Eisteddfod of Wales of 1998 for their work on the Control Techniques Research and Development HQ, in Newtown, Powys.

 Arup Fire has won the Fire Safety Engineering Design award four times since its creation in 2001.
 The 2001 inaugural award was won for Arup's contribution to the Eden Project in Cornwall, UK, the world's largest greenhouse.
 In 2004, the design for London's City Hall was appointed joint winner.
 In 2005, the Temple Mills Eurostar Depot won.
 The 2006 winning entry was for Amethyst House, a nine-storey building with an atrium from the ground to the top, in Manchester, UK.

-Arup was Royal Town Planning Institute Consultancy of the year in 2008.

 Arup was awarded the 2010 Live Design Excellence Award for Theatre Design for the integrated theatre and acoustic team's design for the new Jerome Robbins Theatre, created for Mikhail Baryshnikov and The Wooster Group.

 The Evelyn Grace Academy, London designed by Zaha Hadid Architects and Arup won the RIBA Stirling Prize in 2011.

 Arup was named Tunnel Design Firm of the Year at the 2012 ITA AITES International Tunnelling Awards.

-Arup was awarded Infrastructure Architect of the Year at the 2020 Architect of the Year Awards.

-Arup was awarded Britains Most Admired Company 2021 by Management Today

-Awards to Arup employees

-Barbara Lane, associate director with Arup, won the Royal Academy of Engineering Silver Medal in 2008 for her outstanding contribution to British engineering on design of structures for fire.

-Fellows

-Arup Fellow is a lifelong honorary title awarded to selected honorary individuals in the firm.
-It acknowledges the highest design and technical achievements of people, not only within the firm, but also in the industry as a whole.
-They are considered role models who possess world-class expertise who put theory into effective practice.

-The current fellows, as of November 2019, are: